 The Clinical Research Conference is typically held on the fourth Monday of the month.
 Each month, a department member will briefly and informally discuss a clinical research project that they are interested in pursuing.
 The purpose of these discussions is to elicit broad comment on research proposals in the early stage of planning and facilitate submission of proposals for approval/funding.

 Visiting Professor Lecture Series

 Visiting professor lectures are periodically scheduled on Wednesday evenings in the department library.

-The Priestley Scholarship is an extensive research commitment that includes a formalized research project, completion of a clinical research certificate program and formal presentations at local and national levels throughout the course of residency.
+The Priestley Scholarship is an extensive research commitment that includes a formalized research project and formal presentations at local and national levels throughout the course of residency.

 A completed application must be submitted to be considered for this scholarship.
-More specific information is distributed during the first year of residency; residents should see the program office for details.
+More specific information will be distributed during the second year of residency.
+Interested residents may see the residency program office for details.

 A Day in the Life

 The transition from medical school to residency is a very exciting time, but can also be anxiety-provoking.
 Within a single day, new residents are suddenly in charge of patient care and outcome.
 Fortunately, the Anesthesiology Residency’s PGY-1 program will help instill the confidence and support needed to make this transition smooth.